genkgo/srvcleaner/README.md

 ### Create a config file

-The config contains your cleanup tasks
+The config containing your cleanup tasks.
+Remove directories (including contents) or remove files.

 ```php
 {